$\mathscr{A}=\mathscr{U}$ for cluster algebras from moduli spaces of $G$-local systems

 \begin{dfn}[transverse immersions and their standard lifts] A \emph{transverse immersion} is an immersed curve $\overline{c}:[0,1] \to \Sigma$ such that $\overline{c}(0)=x_{E_0}$ and $\overline{c}(1)=x_{E_1}$ for some boundary intervals $E_0,E_1 \in \bB$, and transverse to $\partial\Sigma$.
 Then its \emph{standard lift} is the continuous curve $c:[0,1] \to T'\Sigma$ from $E_0^-$ to $E_1^-$ obtained as the composite of the following two paths: \begin{itemize} \item the path $t \mapsto (\overline{c}(t),v_{\overline{c}}^\bot(t))$ in $T'\Sigma$, where $v_{\overline{c}}^\bot(t)$ is a nowhere-vanishing normal vector field along $\overline{c}$ which points toward the left side of $\overline{c}$, and such that $v_{\overline{c}}^\bot(0)=E_0^-$, $v_{\overline{c}}^\bot(1)=E_1^+$. \item a path from $E_1^+$ to $E_1^-$ in the tangent space at $x_{E_1}$, which rotates the tangent vector clockwisely. \end{itemize} See \cref{fig:curve_lift}.
 Note that the homotopy class $[c]$ does not depend on the choice of the vector field $v_{\overline{c}}^\bot$ which satisfies the condition. \end{dfn}

-\begin{rem} The fundamental groupoid $\Pi_1(T'\Sigma,\bB^\pm)$ has been appeared in \cite[Section 8]{CL19} in their study on stated skein algebras.
+\begin{rem} The fundamental groupoid $\Pi_1(T'\Sigma,\bB^\pm)$ has appeared in \cite[Section 8]{CL19} in their study on stated skein algebras.
 Our standard lifts are their ``good lifts'' with respect to the negative orientation, which are chosen so that certain matrix coefficients of the Wilson line along them give rise to cluster variables.
 See \cref{subsec:computation_minors}. \end{rem} For later use, we are going to give a good generating set of the fundamental groupoid $\Pi_1(T'\Sigma,\bB^\pm)$.
 For each boundary interval $E \in \bB$, let $\sqrt{\fiber_E}^{\inn},\sqrt{\fiber_E}^{\out}:E^- \to E^+$ denote the framed arc classes contained in the tangent space at $x_E$ which go from $E^-$ to $E^+$ clockwisely and counter-clockwisely, respectively.